forte001/ci-cd-pipeline-project/README.md

 # ci-cd-pipeline-project

 ## Introduction
-This project is aimed at creating a simple deployment pipeline.
+This project is aimed at creating a simple CI/CD pipeline.
 It is not the ideal pipeline for production environments, but a starting point to get a foretaste of what deployment automation looks like.
 The pipeline will create the environment for the application to run and also deploy the application.
 The application is a simple one-page web application.

 ## Requirements
 •	AWS account